RDMTSTUDIOS/CozyPorts/README.md

 Button1_connection('your_event', 'some_random_data')

 // Send message through pipeline (port) - 2
-// The thing is you can use imperative approach PlaySound('your_event');
+// The thing is you can use imperative approach.
+// To send message - just call a function, named as you want.
+// Basically, you can setup a complex bigger pipelines network, and, to start something some process, you just call it through interface,

+// through one entry point,
+// through one entity,
+// with a signle function call,
+// with a single line of code,
+// where each part is encapsulated and flexible,
+// and you don't have to setup imports.

+// Isn't that good?

+PlaySound('your_event');

 console.log(`\n\nDispatch to all:\n\n`) // ! just for better console readability !